 Here you might think “oh, again another detox”, but the autumnal process of release is not so literal.
-Letting go of constant pursuit of productivity pursuit, perfectionism and a tendency to overachieve is not less important than letting go of toxins in the body or anger in the mind.
+Letting go of the constant pursuit of productivity, perfectionism and a tendency to overachieve is not less important than letting go of toxins in the body or anger in the mind.

 Fall is a lovely time to liberate ourselves from patterns which don’t serve us and to take time for contemplation.

-For trees this process happens naturally when the leaves fall down.
+For tree’s, this process happens naturally when the leaves fall down.
 We need to make certain seasonal lifestyle adjustments to harmoniously go through our life detox.
-Ayurveda – an ancient holistic health science and a sister discipline of yoga can give an insight on that matter.
+Ayurveda – an ancient holistic health science and a sister discipline of yoga can give an insight into that matter.

 For autumn it is Vata – light, dry, cold, constantly changing energy.
 That’s why no matter what dosha is your dominant one, autumnal energy can bring dryness to your skin and light-headedness to the mind if the dosha is not balanced out by some lifestyle tweaks.
 While there are numerous changes we can potentially make, life in a modern world sets certain limitations.
 Thus, feel free to modify and adjust the following advice to your existing routines: